 2. This infinity scarf knitting pattern will leave you feeling all wrapped up in a warm cocoon.

 3. Get me some tassels!
 This versatile triangle tassel scarf can be worn as a scarf or as a shawl wrapped over your shoulders.
-It knits up quickly in a super bulky yarn and the tassel tutorial is even included in the pattern.
+This easy scarf knits up quickly in a super bulky yarn and the tassel tutorial is even included in the pattern.

 4. This Helene triangular scarf is too beautiful to pass up!
 The pattern is knitted in 3 parts giving you a gorgeous combination of colors, textures and style in one go-to accessory.

-5. This chunky cowl neck warmer is so cozy and stylish and surprisingly a super easy knitting project, that it’s perfect for beginners.
+5. This chunky knitted cowl neck warmer is so cozy and stylish.
+It’s a surprisingly super easy knitting project, making it perfect for beginners.
 The buttons really make a nice touch, don’t they?

 6. The pom-poms are just the right touch to this chunky knit scarf.